godotengine/godot-demo-projects/xr/openxr_hand_tracking_demo/README.md

 the physical means in which this data is obtained.

-At the same time, in this school of thought the action map system is seen as the primary means to gain input and is no longer restriced to input from controllers.
+At the same time, in this school of thought the action map system is seen as the primary means to gain input and is no longer restricted to input from controllers.
 The XR runtime is now responsible for recognising base gestures such as pinching and pointing resulting in inputs that can be bound in the action map.

 OpenXR is moving towards this approach and this demo has been build in accordance with this however not all runtimes have been updated yet.